Criminal & Excessive Speeding (A.R.S. 28-701.02)

 Possible Defenses for Criminal Speeding

-Additionally, because our law firm fights convictions from all angles, we would assert a wide range of defenses and challenges regarding constitutional violations which can apply in all criminal cases.
+Additionally, because our law firm fights convictions from all angles, we would assert a wide range of defenses and challenges regarding constitutional violations, which can apply in all criminal cases.
 The possibilities are numerous and diverse.
 One of those we frequently assert is a “Miranda Rights Violation.”
 In Arizona, the standard of whether any incriminating statement, (i.e., a statement which intends to admit guilt) is only admissible into evidence based upon a “voluntariness” standard.
 If we can demonstrate that the police coerced you (i.e., intimidated or tricked you) into making a confession or an inculpatory statement, or that they did not properly read your Miranda rights, then we can suppress those statements and any evidence gathered as a direct result of those statements.
-In addition, “Denial of Right to Counsel,” is another common defense which is often raised.
-This occurs when a suspect is in custody and requests to speak to their attorney, but is denied that request and the questioning continues.
+In addition, “Denial of Right to Counsel,” is another common defense that is often raised.
+This occurs when a suspect is in custody and requests to speak to their attorney, but is denied that request, and the questioning continues.

 Lastly, one of the most common defense tactics is exposing sloppy or misleading police reports which includes everything from misstatements, false statements and flawed photo lineups to witness identification procedures and inaccurate crime-scene reconstruction.

 Experienced Criminal Speeding Lawyers who are Beyond Aggressive